 8 comfortable rooms.
 There is a wine restaurant in the basement and a terrace.
 The price includes breakfast, Wi-Fi, parking.
 It is not allowed to smoke in the hotel.
 The additional services include laundry, tours, transfer.
 Kapitulnaya Street, 22.
 Phone: +38 0312 61 40 01.

 Mini-hotel “Mala Praha”.
 It is located in the historic district of the city, 1 km from the city center.

 7 comfortable rooms of different categories.
 Each room has air conditioning, cable TV.
-There is cafe-bar and a summer terrace.
-Additional services: sauna, Wi-Fi, parking, transfer, laundry.
+There is a cafe-bar and a summer terrace.
+The additional services: sauna, Wi-Fi, parking, transfer, laundry.
 Bachinsky Street, 68.
 Phones: +38 0312 63 95 68, +38 066 805 80 80 (cell).